OWASP/IoT-Security-Verification-Standard-ISVS/en/0x01-Frontispiece.md

 ![license](./images/license.png)

-Copyright © 2021 The OWASP Foundation.
+Copyright © 2025 The OWASP Foundation.

 This document is released under the [Creative Commons Attribution ShareAlike 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
 For any reuse or distribution, you must make clear to others the license terms of this work.

-Version 1.0, 22 January 2021
+Version 1.0, October 2025

 ## Project Leads